spectrocloud/librarium/content/docs/09.5-security/10-saas-operation.md

 # Overview

-Palette is a multi-tenant SaaS system in which every tenant represents a customer.
+Palette is a multi-tenant SaaS system in which each tenant represents a customer.
 Palette SaaS infrastructure is hosted in the public cloud within a logically isolated virtual network that has a private and a public subnet.
 The [control plane and worker nodes](/security/saas-operation#controlplaneandworkernodes) for the Kubernetes cluster are launched in the private network.

-We ensure tenant isolation through the following design principles and techniques.

 <br />

-- **Network Isolation**: Tenant clusters are created in the tenant’s public cloud accounts or in private data centers.
-Customers cannot intercept network traffic in other tenant clusters.
-Access to tenant cluster APIs through the cluster’s kubeconfig file is restricted to the tenant.

-- **Data isolation**: Palette applies a tenant filter to every operation to ensure user access is restricted to the user's tenant.

-- **Tenant Data Encryption**: Tenant data is encrypted, and all message communication uses tenant-specific channels.

-- **Audit Policies**:  We record all actions taken on the platform and provide a comprehensive report for tracking purposes.

-- **Noisy Neighbor Prevention**: We use AWS Load Balancers and AWS CloudFront with a web application firewall (WAF) for all our public-facing services.
-These frameworks benefit from the protections of AWS Shield Standard which defends against the most common and frequently occurring network and transport layer Distributed Denial-of-Service (DDoS) attacks that target applications.
-This ensures excessive calls from a tenant do not adversely affect other tenants from utilizing the platform.

 ## Platform Security